dmerejkowsky/blog/content/post/0087-syntax-highlighting-is-useless.md

 summary: Why I turned off syntax highlighting for Markdown files.
 ---

+&hellip; at least when it comes to Markdown files ;)

 # Introduction: editing this blog in Neovim

 Here's what it used to look like to edit one of my articles in Neovim: